tensorpack/tensorpack/docs/tutorial/dataflow.md

 # Dataflow

-Dataflow is a unified interface to produce data.
+Dataflow is an interface to produce data.

 A Dataflow has a `get_data()` generator method, which yields a `datapoint` when called.
 A datapoint must be a **list** of Python objects which I called the `components` of this datapoint.

-For example, to train on MNIST dataset, you can build a Dataflow that produces datapoints of two elements (components): a numpy array of shape (64, 28, 28), and an array of shape (64,).
+For example, to train on MNIST dataset, you can build a Dataflow that yields datapoints of two elements (components): a numpy array of shape (64, 28, 28), and an array of shape (64,).

 ### Composition of DataFlow